-Code Course Name Credit/ECS practices that result in organizational effectiveness, efficiency, and • human resource development.
+Code Course Name Credit/ECS practices that result in organizational effectiveness, efficiency, and human resource development.
 The primary goal of this course is to prepare students for advanced leadership roles in modern organization.
 AFC302 Quantitative Analysis for Management 3(3-0-0)/5 The aim of this course is to introduce an application of a scientific approach to solving management problems in order to help managers make better decisions.
 As implied by this definition, management science encompasses a number of mathematically oriented techniques that have either been developed within the field of management science or been adapted from other disciplines, such as the natural sciences, mathematics, statistics, and engineering.
-EAS308 Operations Management This course provides students with concents, techniques and teels to 3(3-0-0)/5 This course provides students with concepts, techniques and tools to design, analyze, and improve core operational capabilities, and apply them to a broad range of application domains and industries.
+EAS308 Operations Management 3(3-0-0)/5 This course provides students with concepts, techniques and tools to design, analyze, and improve core operational capabilities, and apply them to a broad range of application domains and industries.
 It emphasizes the effect of uncertainty in decision-making, as well as the interplay between high-level financial objectives and operational capabilities.
 Topics covered include production control, risk pooling, quality management, process design, and revenue management.
 Also included are case studies, guest lectures, and simulation games which demonstrate central concepts EAS301 Financial Management I 3(3-0-0)/6 This is an introductory course in financial management, with an emphasis on the major decisions made by the financial executive of an organization.
 The student studies topics in the financial management of profit-seeking organizations.
-A major objective is the development of analytical and decision-making skills in finance through the use of theory 450200 questions and practical problems AFC206 Supply Chain Management I This course sime to provide a strategic framework to applyze the design 3(3-0-0)/5 This course aims to provide a strategic framework to analyze the design, planning and operational decisions within supply chains.
+A major objective is the development of analytical and decision-making skills in finance through the use of theory questions and practical problems AFC206 Supply Chain Management I 3(3-0-0)/5 This course aims to provide a strategic framework to analyze the design, planning and operational decisions within supply chains.
 Also, this course identifies the key drivers and determines how they affect supply chain performance on a conceptual and practical level.
-AVN401 Airline Marketing 3(3-0-0)/4 This course provides information about the global and regional air transport market conditions and the impact of developing competition on the market.
-It also discusses the components of the airline service market and their effective usage in marketing.
-AVN403 Airline Management 3(3-0-0)/4 This course provides an overview of airline management decision processes with a focus on economic issues and their relationship to operations planning models and decision support tools.
+AVN401 Airline Marketing 3(3-0-0)/4 This course provides information about the global and regional air - (// transport market conditions and the impact of developing competition on the market.
+It also discusses the components of the airline service AVN403 market and their effective usage in marketing.
+Airline Management 3(3-0-0)/4 7.010103 This course provides an overview of airline management decision 3(3 0 0)/ 1 processes with a focus on economic issues and their relationship to operations planning models and decision support tools.
 It emphasizes the application of economic models of demand, pricing, costs, and supply to airline markets and networks, and it examines industry practice and emerging methods for fleet planning, route network design, scheduling, pricing and revenue management.
-Emphasis is placed on the interactions between the components of airline management and profit objectives in competitive environments.
-EAS401 International Business Management 3(3-0-0)/6 This course provides an overview of the environment, concepts, and
+Emphasis is placed on the interactions between the components of airline management and profit objectives in EAC4C1 competitive environments.
+2/2 2 2 /2 EAS401 International Business Management This course provides an overview of the environment, concepts, and 3(3-0-0)/6 This course provides an overview of the environment, concepts, and